Argentina's President Seeks to Build Momentum for Policy Changes

-BUENOS AIRES – President Mauricio Macri on Monday asked Argentines to back a broad array of new policies aimed at overhauling Argentina's tax code, social security system and public institutions.
+BUENOS AIRES – President Mauricio Macri asked Argentines to back a broad array of new policies aimed at overhauling the country's tax code, social-security system and public institutions to attract investment and make the economy more competitive.

 Continue Reading Below